Hertzberg-Davis Forensic Science Center

-Programs in the School of Criminal Justice and Criminalistics are designed to prepare students for successful positions in law enforcement, corrections, social service agencies that provide services to victims or other criminal justice clients, criminal justice planning and/or law, as well as for further study in graduate or professional schools in any of these fields.
-The curriculum provides intensive study in the areas of criminology, research methodology and data analysis, criminal law, organizational functioning, program planning and criminalistics.
+Programs in the School of Criminal Justice and Criminalistics are designed to prepare students for successful positions in law enforcement, corrections, criminal justice planning and/or law, as well as for further study in graduate or professional schools in any of these fields.
+The curriculum provides intensive study in the areas of criminal justice theory, research methodology and data analysis, criminal law, organizational functioning, program planning and criminalistics.
 The program strives to promote understanding of key criminal, legal, and scientific issues affecting contemporary urban society and respect for racial, ethnic, cultural and gender diversity.

-The School of Criminal Justice and Criminalistics offers programs leading to the Bachelor of Science degree in Criminal Justice, a minor in Criminal Justice, a Master of Science degree in Criminal Justice, and a Master of Science degree in Criminalistics.
+The School of Criminal Justice and Criminalistics offers programs leading to the Bachelor of Science degree in Criminal Justice, a Master of Science degree in Criminal Justice, with options in Administration and Forensic Mental Health, and a Master of Science degree in Criminalistics.
 The Criminalistics degree builds upon undergraduate preparation in the natural sciences.
-Also offered is an undergraduate forensic science minor for students majoring in a natural or physical science at Cal State LA.
+Also offered is an undergraduate minor for students majoring in a natural or physical science at CSULA.

-Emeriti: Allen P. Bristow, William M. Cole, Harry Diamond, G. Douglas Gourley, Richard C. Grace, Robert H. Morneau, Jr., Nathaniel Trives, Beatrice Yorker.
+Emeriti: Allen P. Bristow, William M. Cole, Harry Diamond, G. Douglas Gourley, Richard C. Grace, Robert H. Morneau, Jr., Nathaniel Trives.

 In addition, the school offers course work acceptable toward fulfillment of requirements for the interdisciplinary credit certificate in Child Maltreatment and Family Violence offered by the College of Health and Human Services.

 Graduate and Postbaccalaureate Programs